 Awards, exhibitions and conference

-– German Design Award 2019, for the transformation of the Renault Design Centre in Guyancourt, in the category Architecture
+– German Design Award 2019, for the transformation of the Renault Design Centre in Guyancourt, category Architecture

-– Nominated to the Equerre d’Argent 2018, with Brenac & Gonzalez, for the offices and retail spaces, ZAC Clichy-Batignolles in Paris 17e, in the category Activities
+– Nominated to the Equerre d’Argent 2018, with Brenac & Gonzalez, for the offices and retail spaces, ZAC Clichy-Batignolles in Paris 17e, category Activities

-– Archi Design Club Award 2018 for the offices and retail spaces, ZAC Clichy-Batignolles in Paris 17e, in the category Tertiary
+– Archi Design Club Award 2018 for the offices and retail spaces, ZAC Clichy-Batignolles in Paris 17e, category Tertiary

 – «Le Soufaché» Award 2017 from The Academy of Architecture